 Sometimes, it can affect other breeds as well.
-Usually, it is large breed dogs and pups that are prone to having this bone disease.
+Usually, it is large breed dogs and pups that are prone to rapidly growing and developing this bone disorder.

-The most common symptom of dog panosteitis is inflammation.
+The most common symptom of dog pano is inflammation.
 Inflammation in a puppy's legs will usually have accompanying pain, problems walking normally, and a limp.
-Most pet parents of dogs with panosteitis will notice that their gait is a little wobbly.
+Most parents of dogs with pano will notice that their gait is a little wobbly.

-Other symptoms of dogs with panosteitis are lack of energy, anorexia, and weight loss.
+Other symptoms of pano are lack of energy, anorexia, and weight loss.
 These can be accompanied with lack of interest in moving or going outdoors.
 They may also avoid going up stairs and steps.
-Bouts of pain and inflammation usually last for a couple of weeks.
-Worse flare-ups can last much longer.
-Panosteitis also causes some puppies to have fevers and a high white blood count.
-They may also get tonsillitis.
+Bouts of pain and inflammation usually last for a couple of weeks as hard to resolve flare-ups can last much longer.
+Panosteitis also causes some puppies to have fevers and a high white blood cell count and they may also get tonsillitis as a result of the infection.
 After a bout of inflammation goes away, your pup will go back to normal and feel much better for a while.

-It is possible that your puppy will feel anxious or upset when they are going through pain and inflammation.
+It is possible that your pup will feel anxious or upset when they are going through weeks of inflammation as this can be painful.
 Staying nearby and giving them the impression you are around is a great way to keep them from feeling too anxious.
 Some smart tips are to give your dog a blanket or shirt with your scent and to give them a special toy that you know they really enjoy.
 This can help them if they are feeling lonely and uncomfortable when you are away.
-After all, most pet parents have to work so that they can pay bills!
+After all, most dog parents have to work so that they can pay bills!
 Giving them things like this will ensure that they know you will be back as soon as you can and allow them to have some comforts when you are away.

 Small puppies and dogs with this disorder may also have some difficulty with hard tile floors.
 There are gripping socks, shoes, and other products that can help them with their grip on hard surfaces.
 Companies make these for dogs that have difficulty walking or an abnormal gait.
-Many pups with this bone disease do have an abnormal gait that is apparent to pet parents after some time.
-They may walk slowly, at an odd angle, or misstep.
-This is not unusual for canines that deal with this.
-Pet parents can also try to add more non-slip carpets in areas that your puppy commonly walks.
-For example, putting non-slip carpets near their food bowl and the places that they lie down would be good places to start.
+Many pups with these affected bones do have an abnormal gait that is apparent to dog owners after some time.
+They may walk slowly, at an odd angle, or misstep, this is not unusual for canines that deal with pano.
+Pet parents can also try to add more non-slip carpets in areas that your pup commonly walks.
+For example, putting non-slip carpets near their food bowl and the places that they lie down would be good starting point.

 Why Do Dogs Get Panosteitis?

-The best thing that you can do is to pay attention to your pups and look for any signs or symptoms of anything being wrong.
-If your dog is one of the breeds that is susceptible to panosteitis, then you will need to look out for the symptoms that we have gone over like limping, listlessness, and lameness in the legs.
+The best thing that you can do is to pay attention and look for any signs or symptoms of anything being wrong.
+If your pup is one of the breeds that is susceptible to pano, then you will need to look out for the symptoms that we have gone over like limping, listlessness, and lameness in the long bones.

-The best way to know for sure if your pet has panosteitis is to go to a vet.
-They can tell you if your puppy is experiencing normal growing pains or if they have another issue.
+The best way to know for sure if your pet has pano is to go to a vet.
+They can tell you if young dogs are experiencing normal pain when growing or if they have another issue.
 If your puppy isn't as energetic as they should be and is walking with a limp, it is definitely imperative to get them to a trusted vet.
 After all, they are the ones with the medical knowledge to help out your dog.
-The good news is that some dogs stop suffering from panosteitis and the accompanied pain and inflammation when they have gone out of the puppy stage and are into the adult stage!
+The good news is that some dogs stop suffering from pano and the accompanied pain and inflammation when they have grown out of the puppy stage and are into the adult stage.
 Other dogs may have issues until several years later or for a lifetime.
 This is all dependent on how early it is caught and how severe of a case they have.

 What Causes Pain and Inflammation With Panosteitis?

-Pain and pressure builds up inside the bone of pups with Panosteitis.
+Pain and pressure builds up inside the bone of pups with Pano.
 This pain and pressure builds because the outside of the bone tissue is not expansive in nature.
-It develops a slightly higher density that isn't there by nature and that extra layer of thickness can result in pain.
-This extra density can be found in the x-rays of older dogs that had Panosteitis as pups.
+It develops a slightly higher density that isn't there by nature and that extra layer of thickness can result in pain in the affected bone.
+This extra density can be found in the x-rays of older dogs that had Pano as pups.
 It may also be the reason that some dogs suffer from some pain and inflammation when they are out of the puppy stage and into their adult years.
 Although, the pain and inflammation usually decreases as they grow out of the puppy growth stage.
-Pet parents often only have to manage the condition for a few months or so.
+Dog parents often only have to manage the condition for a few months or so.

 Getting this condition diagnosed is done through a veterinarian.
-A veterinarian has likely seen this condition at least a few times in their career.
-It is not an uncommon condition.
+A veterinarian has likely seen this condition at least a few times in their career, it is not an uncommon condition.
 They know what to look for and how to properly diagnose it.
-The best way to get panosteitis in dogs diagnosed is to go to a trusted vet and tell them your concerns.
+The best way to get pano in dogs diagnosed is to go to a trusted vet and tell them your concerns.
 A physical examination is usually the first step.
-Vets will feel around the dog's limbs to note if there is any discomfort or abnormalities.
-Many dogs will whimper a bit when a spot that is in pain is touched.
-This is usually how vets begin suspecting that your puppy may have Panosteitis.
-They will likely get x-rays of your dog's limbs to verify a suspected diagnosis.
+Vets will feel around the dog's one leg to another to note if there is any discomfort or abnormalities.
+A dog may whimper a bit when a spot that is in pain is touched.
+This is usually how vets begin suspecting that your puppy may have Pano.
+They will likely get x-rays of your dog's leg to verify a suspected diagnosis.
 The x-rays truly tell the story of what is wrong with your dog's bones and they can tell if a suspected diagnosis is what the issue truly is.
-A vet will often see abnormal bone and signs of inflammation in the limbs of the canine on the x-ray that will confirm the diagnosis or point in a different direction.
+A vet will often see abnormal leg bones and signs of inflammation in the limbs of the canine on the x-ray that will confirm the diagnosis or point in a different direction.
 A definitive diagnosis can help tremendously as it allows the vet to begin a treatment plan right away.
 Not getting panosteitis diagnosed can result in permanent damage to the limbs and bones of a canine.